MELKENS SEAFOOD RESTAURANT | BARANGAY BALARING, SILAY CITY

 Meanwhile, I would like to take you to a place in Silay City, where we had our sumptuous lunch – The Barangay Balaring.

 BARANGAY BALARING is a coastal barangay and a few kilometers away from the city proper.If you are coming from the city, just take the tricycle and tell them to bring you to Balaring.

 There are so many Seafood Restaurants in Barangay Balaring lined along the coastline.
 It’s been years since my last visit in the place.
 I was happy with the development I saw.
 The road from the city proper to Barangay Balaring was all concrete and the restaurant had improved a great deal.
 No wonder why the place was getting so much popularity amongst the local and the tourist visiting the place.

 Some of the Delectable FilipinoCuisines we enjoyed at Melkens Seafood Restaurant, Barangay Balaring

 Since the lunch was sponsored by the City of Silay they were the one who choose the restaurant for us – Melkens Sood Restaurant.

-From the outside Melkens Seafood Restaurant looked pleasing, it is constructed of bamboo and Nipa for the roofing which is really suited for the position.
-The place was half full when we arrived, a good sign that people patronize the place.
+From the outside, the Melkens Seafood Restaurant looked pleasing.
+The place was made primarily of bamboo and Nipa for the roofing which is really suited for the location.
+The place was half full when we arrived, a good sign that the place is popular amongst guests.

-While the staff were not in uniform, but I can state that they were courteous and pleasant.
-Of course, I was not expecting for some standard spiel done by some servers /waiters in big restaurants and hotels.
+While the servers were not in uniform, but I can say that they were courteous and pleasant.
+Of course, I was not expecting for some standard spiel from the servers /waiters in big restaurants and hotels.
 But maybe, in the future, it will even be more delighting for the guests to hear some native greetings from the staff.

 Members of the Negros Bloggers atBARANGAY BALARING